-It has been clearly demonstrated that provinces are eager to partner with the federal government and take advantage of the funding committed to advance a universal public system of early learning and child care.
+It has been clearly demonstrated that provinces and territories have been eager to partner with the federal government and take advantage of the funding committed to advance a universal public system of early learning and child care.
+Ontario is the only province without a federal-provincial agreement (Nunavut also does not have an agreement yet).